dzambon/dzambon.github.io/index.md

 ## Short bio

+I am a postdoctoral researcher at the Dalle Molle Institute for Artificial Intelligence ([IDSIA](https://www.idsia.usi-supsi.ch/)), affiliated with Università della Svizzera italiana ([USI](http://inf.usi.ch)) in Switzerland <span class="fi fi-ch"></span>.
+I am member of the [IEEE Task Force on Learning for Graphs](https://www.learning4graphs.org) and the [Graph Machine Learning Group](https://gmlg.ch) in Lugano.
-I obtained my Ph.D. <i class="fa-solid fa-graduation-cap"></i> from [USI](http://inf.usi.ch) <span class="fi fi-ch"></span> (CH) in 2022.
-My research dealt with statistical tests for anomaly and change detection, graph representation learning, and learning in non-stationary environments.
-You can find a list of my [publications here](#publications).

-I have been visiting researcher at the [University of Florida](http://www.cnel.ufl.edu/) <span class="fi fi-us"></span> (US, Nov '19--Feb '20) working on kernel adaptive methods and at the [University of Exeter](http://emps.exeter.ac.uk/) <span class="fi fi-gb"></span> (UK, Sep '17, Oct '18) exploring embeddings onto Riemannian manifolds.
-I have also been an intern at [STMicroelectronics](https://www.st.com) <span class="fi fi-it"></span> (IT, May '15--Apr '16, May '16--Sep '16) where I developed my Master's thesis on sparse models for anomaly detection and co-authored a pantent.
+I earned my Ph.D. in Informatics from [USI](http://inf.usi.ch) <span class="fi fi-ch"></span> (Jan '22), focusing on statistical tests for anomaly and change detection, graph representation learning, and learning in non-stationary environments.
+Prior to my PhD, I graduated with honors from the [University of Milan](http://www.matematica.unimi.it/ecm/home) <span class="fi fi-it"></span> (IT, Apr '16) with a degree in Mathematics specializing in approximation theory and mathematical statistics.
+During my doctoral studies, I have been visiting researcher at the [University of Florida](http://www.cnel.ufl.edu/) <span class="fi fi-us"></span> (US, Nov '19--Feb '20) working on kernel adaptive methods and at the [University of Exeter](http://emps.exeter.ac.uk/) <span class="fi fi-gb"></span> (UK, Sep '17, Oct '18) exploring embeddings onto Riemannian manifolds.
+I have also been an intern at [STMicroelectronics](https://www.st.com) <span class="fi fi-it"></span> (IT, May '15--Apr '16, May '16--Sep '16) where I developed my Master's thesis on sparse models for anomaly detection and co-authored a patent.
-I received Master's and Bachelor's degrees in mathematics from the [Università degli Studi di Milano](http://www.matematica.unimi.it/ecm/home) <span class="fi fi-it"></span> (IT) focusing on approximation theory and mathematical statistics.

-I publish in and review for top-tier journals and conferences of the field, including JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TSP, NeurIPS, ICLR, and ICML.
+My work has been published in top-tier journals and conferences of the field, including JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TSP, NeurIPS, ICLR, and ICML.
 I am associate editor for IEEE TNNLS.
 I hold a patent.
-I have organized special sessions and tutorials at international conferences on graph deep learning.
+I have co-organized special sessions and tutorials at international conferences on graph deep learning.

 ## Publications